Guide to Paris' Picasso Museum: A Lothario's Great Cache Of Art

 Nonetheless, my fascination with artists persisted and I have spent many hours at museums or reading artist biographies.
 It's easy to slide into old habits, isn't it?

-The Picasso Museum in Paris
+Visitor's Guide To the Picasso Museum in Paris

 What To See at the Picasso Museum in Paris